telkomdev/mlongo/README.md

 Current features

-- (Manage MongoDB Indexes with ease) With Mlongo, you can `create`, `show indexes`, and `drop index` with simple command line program.
+- (Manage MongoDB Indexes with easy) With Mlongo, you can `create`, `show indexes`, and `drop index` with simple command line program.

 ### Usage